-Determination of insurance liabilities arising from non-life insurance contracts
+Determination of insurance liabilities arising from non-life insurance contracts a) Methods and assumptions used

 The amount of insurance liability has been estimated in such a way that it is, in reasonable probability, sufficient to cover the liabilities arising from insurance contracts.
 This has been performed by estimating an expected value for the insurance liability and, after that, by determining a safety margin based on the degree of uncertainty related to the liability.